krenalis/krenalis/doc/src/getting-started.md

 # Getting started

-In this section you will find indications and instructions for getting started with the use of Chichi.
+In this section you will find indications and instructions for getting started with the use of Meergo.

 ## Requirements